Brazil governors meet with U.S. envoy Kerry in appeal for climate aid | Politics

 Brazil governors meet with U.S. envoy Kerry in appeal for climate aid

-The meeting follows at least 23 state governors in the alliance sending a letter to U.S. President Joe Biden in April signaling a desire to cooperate on sustainability initiatives in light of the "climate emergency."
-The projects could be executed in 2-6 years and create more than 150,000 green jobs, although the total investment required has yet to be determined, the Espirito Santo state government said in a statement.
+The meeting comes after at least 23 state governors in the alliance sent a letter to U.S. President Joe Biden in April signaling a desire to cooperate on sustainability initiatives in light of the "climate emergency."
+The projects could be executed in two to six years and create more than 150,000 green jobs, although the total investment required has yet to be determined, the Espirito Santo state government said in a statement.
 The projects are located across Brazil and not confined to the Amazon region.

 Flavio Dino, the left-wing governor of Maranhao who represented the Amazon states in the meeting, told Reuters that he had requested support for the region's Green Recovery Plan, unveiled earlier this month.
-That plan seeks to curb destruction and promote sustainable development.
+That plan seeks to spend 1.5 billion reais ($287.75 million) to curb destruction and promote sustainable development.
 "Of course, the role of the states increases if the federal government doesn't do its job," Dino said.
 "Brazil being in the supposed position of environmental villain, or a place open to environmental crime, isn't good for anyone."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)